Motoki Nagakura: Urawa Red Diamonds

 In January 2025, it was announced that Nagakura would be transferring to Urawa Red Diamonds, the club where he played the majority of his youth football.
 On 22 February, he made his debut coming on as a substitute in a 1–1 league draw with Kyoto Sanga FC.
 He scored his first goal for the club in a 1–1 draw with former club Albirex Niigata.

 Loan to FC Tokyo

 Mid-way through his first season with Urawa Reds, Nagakura joined fellow J1 League club FC Tokyo on loan for the remainder of the 2025 season.
+He scored 6 goals in 14 appearances for the club, including a goal in every Emperor's Cup appearance.

+FC Tokyo

+Following a successful loan spell at the club, Nagakura joined FC Tokyo on a permanent deal ahead of the 2026 season.